Tag Archives: morocco overland

 Using Gaia

-Note: it is possible I’ve yet to fully get to grips with Samsung and Gaia and fyi, I worked all this out by diving in and flailing around like a beached haddock; a good way to test how intuitive it all is.
-Pay your 24 quid, log in and browse maps by one of four activities from the ‘Layers’ tab top right: Hiking, Overlanding, Pushbiking, Weather & Misc; there are at least a dozen maps for each.
-The selection is inevitably US-centric, but see which best suits you.
-All you really need for Morocco is one good topo map and maybe a satellite layer.
+Note: it is possible I’ve yet to fully get to grips with Samsung and Gaia.
+I worked all this out by diving in and flailing around like a beached haddock; a good way to test how intuitive it all is.
+Pay your Gaia GPS subscription, log in and browse maps by one of four activities from the ‘Layers’ tab top right: Hiking, Overlanding, Pushbiking, Weather & Misc; there are at least a dozen maps for each.
+The selection is inevitably US-centric: see which best suits you.
+All you really need for Sahara is one good topo map and a satellite layer.

 I chose the promisingly named.
-OSM-like Gaia Overland (metres) and World Imagery (© ESRI) satellite (find it under the ‘Hiking’ tab).
-I know ESRI sat is best for the desert (or at least trounces better known Google sat).
+OSM-like Gaia Overland (metres) and World Imagery (© ESRI) satellite (find it under the ‘Hiking’ tab.
+I know ESRI often trounces Google in the desert).
 The other three sat imagery options looked less good.
-Sat is the layer you might want to zoom in on because, as mentioned above, the topo maps won’t be WYSIWYG, just an array of tracks with a shaky hierarchy.
+Sat is the layer you might want to zoom in on because, as mentioned above, the topo maps won’t be WYSIWYG, just an array of tracks added by OSM contribs with an inevitably sketchy hierarchy.
 The track you want may be in there among the clutter.

 Then choose what maps you want to download so you can use your device offline in the hills.
 That is they key.
 Tap the ⊕ icon top right, choose ‘Download Map’, select a rectangular area and import, ideally into a folder if you plan to have loads of maps.
 As you can see in the examples above, the whole of Morocco in ‘Gaia Overland’ is just over 2GB, while a smaller area of ESRI covering about 15% of the topo map is 3GB.
 Full res ESRI covering the good bit of Morocco would have been getting on for 1TB.
 It really couldn’t be easier.